salarkhan/dotfiles/README.md

+##tricks
+Language agnostic.

-language agnostic, although I forsee this being dominated by CSS and JS.
+However, I forsee this being dominated by CSS and JS very soon...